FredHutch/s3tagcrawler/README.md

 If a file with the same name already exists, the program will not overwrite it, but will indicate in its output that the file already exists.

+## To tag only (no uploading)

+Use the `-t` (or `--tag-only`) option.
+Adding this option will cause the program to do the following, for each row in the input CSV file:

+* Get a list of all objects at the specified prefix (if `data_type` is 1, only `*.fastq` and `*.fastq.gz` files are included)
+* Tags each of these objects with the tags specified in the current row.
+* If the prefix specified does not exist in S3, nothing is done.

 ## How to verify that a file has the correct tags:

 You can issue a command like the following: